hvasbath/beat/docs/examples/FFI_static.rst

 The grey rectangle shows the geometry of the fault specified under *reference_sources* and the red rectangle(s) show the extended fault with the respective discretization of the sub-patches.
 The grey and red dots mark the centres of the *reference_fault(s)* and the extended faults, respectively.
 The numbers are the indexes of the repsective sub-patch in the Green's Function matrix we are going to calculate next.

 .. note:: If the upper edge of the fault would intersect the surface (no topography assumed) due to the extension it is truncated at the intersection and not extended further.
-Which is why the extent of the red fault is assymetric around the grey reference fault in dip-direction.
+Which is why the extent of the red fault is asymmetric around the grey reference fault in dip-direction.

 To repeat the fault discretization after changing some parameters please add the --force option and the previously fault geometry will be overwritten.::